-In determining the size of the named executive officers bonuses relative to other Employees of the Company, the Committee took into account the fact that these are the individuals who, because of their roles and responsibilities, have the ability to most directly impact the Company s overall results, as well as the most accountability for the Company s results.
-For the same reason, a significant portion of each of the named executive officer s bonus was tied to overall Company performance; however, no specific weightings were applied to Company versus individual performance.
-Additional factors considered by the Committee in determining the bonus amounts for the Chief Executive Officer and the other named executive officers are discussed below.
+In determining the size of the named executive officers discretionary bonuses, the Committee took into account the factors discussed below for each named executive officer.
+In determining the size of these bonuses relative to other Employees of the Company, the Committee took into account the fact that these are the individuals who, because of their roles and responsibilities, have the ability to most directly impact the Company s overall results, as well as the most accountability for the Company s results.
+Key factors considered by the Committee in determining the bonus amounts for the Chief Executive Officer and the other named executive officers are discussed below.

 Chief Executive Officer.
-In assessing the Chief Executive Officer s individual performance, the Committee specifically rewarded Mr. Kelly for his strategic vision and contributions to all of the Company s 2012 achievements, in particular the following: (i) the Company s record financial results despite a sluggish economy, which reflect in part Mr. Kelly s vision with respect to the Company s strategic initiatives; (ii) the Company s progress with respect to its integration of AirTran; (iii) the success of the Company s All-New Rapid Rewards frequent flyer program; (iv) the Company s introduction of the Boeing 737-800 into its fleet; (v) the Company s fleet modernization; and (vi) the Company s operational improvements.
+In assessing the Chief Executive Officer s individual performance, the Committee specifically rewarded Mr. Kelly for his strategic vision and contributions to all of the Company s 2013 achievements, in particular the following: (i) the Company s record financial results and significant improvement in ROIC; (ii) the Company s substantial reduction in corporate overhead; and (iii) the Company s strategic initiatives, all of which exceeded the Company s targets.

 Other Named Executive Officers.
-In assessing the individual performance of the other named executive officers, the Committee relied heavily on the Chief Executive Officer s and Chief People Officer s input regarding the relative roles, scope of responsibilities, and performance of these officers with respect to the Company s 2012 results, as well as their respective contributions to the Company s ongoing initiatives.
+In assessing the individual performance of the other named executive officers, the Committee relied heavily on the Chief Executive Officer s and Chief People Officer s input regarding the relative roles, scope of responsibilities, and performance of each of these officers with respect to the Company s 2013 results, as well as their respective contributions to the Company s ongoing initiatives.
 Specifically, the following contributions of the other named executive officers were key to the Company s achievements: